RTT realization of quantum affine superalgebras and tensor products

+In the non-graded case, the asymptotic limits above come essentially from inductive systems of Kirillov-Reshetikhin modules constructed by Hernandez-Jimbo \cite{HJ}.

-Let us explain in detail the cyclicity result used in \cite{HJ}.
-In this paragraph let us replace the Lie superalgebra $\Glie$ by an arbitrary simple Lie algebra $\Glie''$.
-The set $J$ of Dynkin vertices, the numbers $q_j$ for $j \in J$, and the Kirillov-Reshetikhin modules $S(\varpi_{n,a}^{(j)})$ are similarly defined.
-Then \begin{itemize} \item[(C)] the tensor products $\bigotimes_{l=1}^k S(\varpi_{1,aq_j^{-2l}}^{(j)})$ for $k \geq 1$ are cyclic. \end{itemize} Here being {\it cyclic} means being of highest $\ell$-weight with respect to the Drinfeld type triangular decomposition of $U_q(\widehat{\Glie''})$.
+We would like to generalize the construction of Hernandez-Jimbo to the super case.
+A careful look at their construction indicates that the following cyclicity result should be a crucial step to establish inductive systems of Kirillov-Reshetikhin modules: \begin{itemize} \item[(C)] the tensor products $\bigotimes_{l=1}^k S(\varpi_{1,aq_j^{-2l}}^{(j)})$ for $k \geq 1$ are of highest $\ell$-weight with respect to the Drinfeld type triangular decomposition of $U_q(\Gaff)$. \end{itemize}

-Let us give a quick overview of cyclicity property of tensor products of finite-dimensional simple modules over $U_q(\widehat{\Glie''})$.
-We refer to \cite[\S 5]{CH} for more historical comments.
-In \cite[Conjecture 1]{AK} it was conjectured by Akasaka-Kashiwara that \begin{itemize} \item[(AK)] let $V_1,V_2,\cdots,V_n$ be fundamental $U_q(\widehat{\Glie''})$-modules and let $x_1,x_2,\cdots,x_n \in \BZ$.
-Then the tensor product $\bigotimes_{l=1}^n (V_i)_{q^{x_i}}$ is cyclic if $x_i \geq x_j$ for all $1 \leq i < j \leq n$. \end{itemize} This conjecture has been proved in the case of type $A_n^{(1)}$ and $C_n^{(1)}$ in {\it loc. cit} and later by Kashiwara \cite[Theorem 9.1]{Kashiwara} in full generality.
-Both proofs relied on crystal bases theory for modules over the quantum affine algebra.
-Now (C) is a direct consequence of (AK).

-At the same time, a geometric proof of (AK) in the simply laced case was given by Varagnolo-Vasserot using quiver varieties \cite[Corollary 7.17]{VV}.

-Also (AK) was generalized by Chari \cite[Theorem 4.4]{Chari} with a more Lie theoretic and algebraic approach.
-By using the Weyl group action on the set of weights of a $U_q(\Glie'')$-module, and the Braid group action on the affine Cartan subalgebra of $U_q(\widehat{\Glie''})$, Chari reduced the cyclicity problem on $U_q(\widehat{\Glie''})$-modules to a series of similar problems on $U_q(\widehat{\mathfrak{sl}_2})$-modules corresponding to a fixed reduced expression of the longest element $w_0$ in the Weyl group.
-Eventually a sufficient condition for a tensor products of simple modules $S(\underline{f})$ to be cyclic was given in terms of Drinfeld polynomials defining these $\underline{f}$ as in (a).